 - Flats we do not accept freehold flats, however, we can usually accept a case if the freehold is held in a separate management company.
 The property must also have a lease with an unexpired term within our parameters.
 There should be a maintenance agreement in place for the upkeep of the common areas of the building/development.
 Please see section 4.2 for further detail. - Freehold held by local authority we are unable to accept properties that have the local authority as the freeholder. - Freeholder owns whole property but only wants loan on one flat - it is quite common for the freeholder to own the whole property that has then been converted into flats.
-As long as this is a small development it is acceptable for the freeholder to be the applicant provided a lease is granted for the subject flat. - Flying freeholds we can sometimes accept a property with a flying freehold of 10% or less (this includes ginnels and snickets).
+As long as this is a small development it is acceptable for the freeholder to be the applicant provided a lease is granted for the subject flat. - Flying freeholds we can sometimes accept a property with a flying freehold of 15% or less (this includes ginnels and snickets). - Sheltered/age restricted properties we are unable to accept properties with age restrictions.